Charity No. 507680

 viii) Honorary Membership may be awarded at the discretion of the Committee to those persons who have given distinguished or outstanding service to the Museum or the Society.

-c) Nominations for Honorary Membership to the Society will be welcomed at any time; however they are subject to Committee approval.
+4.3) Nominations for Honorary Membership may be made to the Committee at any time and are subject to approval by it.

 The officers of the Society shall be:

 ii) a Vice-Chairman (optional)

 v) an Honorary Assistant Secretary (optional)

 vi) an Honorary Assistant Treasurer (optional)

 6. The Committee

 6.1) The affairs of the Society shall be managed by a Committee (“the Committee”) consisting of the Officers of the Society and not more than nine elected members (all of whom are Trustees) who shall have been Life or Ordinary members for not less than one year before their election as Officers or members of The Committee.

 6.2) Voting at Committee meetings shall be by Officers and other elected members of the Committee.